-The recycling facility, or MRF, is housed in a 100,000 square-foot concrete building on a 6-acre campus in the City of Galt, California.
-It processes as much as 150 tons of waste per day, totaling nearly 55,000 tons per year.
+The recycling facility, or MRF, is housed in a 100,000 square-foot tilt-up concrete building on a 6-acre campus in the City of Galt, California.
+It processes as much as 200 tons of waste per day, totaling nearly 65,000 tons per year.

 MRF operations include receiving, screening, sorting, baling, marketing and shipping of recyclable materials from both residential and commercial customers.
 Below is a look at what these processes look like in practice.

 Receiving and Screening

 In years past, customers were responsible for separating their own recyclables.
 Now, the state-of-the-art MRF handles the entire process.

 Once inside the MRF, all items are deposited onto the concrete floor for initial screening and sorting.
 The facility sorts 15 commodity types in all, including paper, glass, plastics, metals, and electronics.

 While much of the MRF’s state-of-the-art approach involves automated, mechanical elements, people are crucial to its success.
 The facility houses a team of workers who sort and examine incoming materials to make sure no hazardous materials—such as hypodermic needles, scrap metal, bags or plastic wrap—cause damage to the machines or personnel.

 Acceptable recyclable items proceed up a conveyor belt, angled at 30 degrees, under a continual mist that reduces the amount of dust that goes airborne.
 Gravity also plays a role in the process, as heavier, glass objects crash into a cleaning machine that vacuums off up to 96 percent of the dirt and labels.

 After workers hand sort plastics into one of four categories, a 3,000 psi hydraulic ram is used to bale the separated cardboard, newspaper, mixed paper, plastics, tin and aluminum items.
 On average, Cal-Waste workers can process up to 44 items per minute.

 Tin cans are separated along the way by a giant magnet that lifts them from one of the 50 conveyer belts and deposits them into a special container for baling.
 Aluminum cans are also separated to create their own bales.